francisvalguedes/TrajectoryOrbitPropag/README.md

 # Orbit Propagator for Tracking Earth's Artificial Satellites in LEO

-Satellite orbit propagation and trajectory generation for optical and radar tracking of space objects—including debris, rocket bodies, and payloads—focusing primarily on artificial satellites in low Earth orbit (LEO).
+Satellite orbit propagation and trajectory generation for tracking of space objects—including debris, rocket bodies, and payloads—focusing primarily on artificial satellites in low Earth orbit (LEO).

 ### Links and References